Druckansicht der Internetadresse:

 What does it mean to think about the world from the vantage point of Africa?
 For the Cluster of Excellence Africa Multiple 2.0, it means continuing to reshape how knowledge about the world is produced, structured and shared.

-On 22 May 2025, the German Research Foundation (DFG) decided to fund the Africa Multiple Cluster of Excellence for a further seven years.
-The Cluster’s first funding phase (2019–2025) had been highly successful: among other achievements, 72 research projects were realised through the research organisation.
-On 1 January 2026, Africa Multiple 2.0 officially began its second funding period at the University of Bayreuth.
+On 22 May 2025, the German Research Foundation (DFG) announced the decision to fund the Africa Multiple Cluster of Excellence for seven more years.
+The Cluster’s first funding phase (2019–2025) was highly successful: among other achievements, 72 research projects were realised through collaborative work across all Cluster locations.
+On 1 January 2026, Africa Multiple 2.0 officially entered its second funding period.

 Researching Worldmaking

-In its second funding phase (2026–2032), Africa Multiple 2.0 places “world(s) and worldmaking” at the centre of its research programme.
+In its second funding phase (2026–2032), Africa Multiple 2.0 will move “world(s) and worldmaking” to the centre of its research programme.
 Rather than treating the world as a fixed object, the Cluster approaches it as something that is actively produced, contested, transformed and experienced in concrete, everyday processes.
-This means investigating how social, political, economic, ecological and digital realities are created and reshaped in and through human relationships and structures – and how these processes are themselves historically and globally entangled.
+This entails to investigate how social, political, economic, ecological and digital realities are created and reshaped in and through human relationships and structures – and how these processes are themselves historically and globally entangled.

-These questions are pursued through six interconnected Research Sections that form the organisational framework of the Cluster’s research:
+These questions are pursued through six interconnected Research Sections that provide the organisational framework for collaborative research in the Cluster:

-Unlike in the first funding phase, these Research Sections were conceptualised collaboratively across all five AMRCs, bringing together scholars from different disciplines and locations to co-design research agendas that cut across geographic, conceptual and methodological boundaries.
-This collective approach ensures that worldmaking is not only a theoretical theme but an embodied, transcontinental research practice, attentive to the multiplicity of worlds that Africa and its diasporas help to co-constitute.
+Other than in the first funding phase, these Research Sections were conceptualised collaboratively across all five AMRCs, bringing together scholars from different disciplines and locations to co-design research agendas that cut across geographic, conceptual and methodological boundaries.
+This collective approach ensures that worldmaking is not only a theoretical theme but an embodied, transcontinental research practice, attuned to the multiplicity of worlds that Africa and its diasporas co-constitute.

 Research Infrastructure and Knowledge Exchange

-In its second phase the Africa Multiple Cluster of Excellence continues to combine thematic research with shared infrastructure.
-Its Digital Research Environment supports innovative research data management and digital scholarship across locations.
-It enables collaborative data practices, promotes open science principles and integrates digital methods into African Studies.
+In its second phase the Africa Multiple Cluster of Excellence will continue to support thematic research with shared infrastructure.
+Its Digital Research Environment will provide the tools need for innovative research data management and digital scholarship across locations, enabling the Cluster to foster collaborative data practices, promote open science principles and integrate digital methods into African Studies.

-The Knowledge Lab remains the intellectual core of the Cluster.
+The Knowledge Lab remain will remain the intellectual core of the Cluster.
 Through lecture series, theory forums, workshops and biennial conferences, it fosters exchange across disciplines and continents.
 Public events and keynote lectures ensure that debates extend beyond academia.
 The Africa Multiple Academy coordinates fellowship programmes and researcher mobility across all five AMRCs.
 Early career scholars benefit from joint supervision structures, mobility grants and transcontinental research training.

 Public engagement also continues to play a central role.
-The Cluster develops formats for science communication that connect research findings with wider audiences, including collaborations with cultural institutions, artists and policy actors.
+The Cluster will develop formats for science communication that conveys research findings to wider audiences, including collaborations with cultural institutions, artists and policy actors.

 Continuing and Expanding

-The renewal of funding confirms the impact of the first phase.
-Between 2019 and 2025, Africa Multiple established a transcontinental research network, financed 72 projects and developed new models of collaborative knowledge production.
-Since January 2026, Africa Multiple 2.0 has been building on this foundation – with closer institutional integration, expanded research infrastructure and a sharpened focus on worldmaking as both empirical field and theoretical project.
-By foregrounding African perspectives and strengthening transcontinental cooperation, the Cluster contributes to a broader rethinking of how global knowledge is generated – and of how shared futures are imagined.
+The success of the Cluster’s renewal proposal has emphatically affirmed its impact on the field African Studies in the first phase.
+Between 2019 and 2025, Africa Multiple established a transcontinental research network, financed 72 projects, and practiced new models of collaborative knowledge production.
+From January 2026 onwards, Africa Multiple 2.0 will be able to build on this foundation – with closer institutional integration, expanded research infrastructure and a sharpened focus on worldmaking both as empirical field and as a site for theorisation.
+By foregrounding African perspectives and taking transcontinental cooperation to a new level, the Cluster will contribute to a broader rethinking of how global knowledge is generated and how convivial futures can emerge.

 Facebook Youtube-Kanal Instagram UBT-A